hashicorp/go-extract/README.md

 Flags:
   -h, --help                              Show context-sensitive help.
   -C, --continue-on-error                 Continue extraction on error.
+  -c, --create-destination                Create destination directory if it does not exist.
   -D, --deny-symlinks                     Deny symlink extraction.
   -F, --follow-symlinks                   [Dangerous!]
 Follow symlinks to directories during extraction.
-      --max-files=1000                    Maximum files that are extracted before stop. (disable check: -1) --max-extraction-size=1073741824    Maximum extraction size that allowed is (in bytes). (disable check: -1) --max-extraction-time=60            Maximum time that an extraction should take (in seconds). (disable check: -1) -M, --metrics                           Print metrics to log after extraction.
+      --max-files=1000                    Maximum files that are extracted before stop. (disable check: -1) --max-extraction-size=1073741824    Maximum extraction size that allowed is (in bytes). (disable check: -1) --max-extraction-time=60            Maximum time that an extraction should take (in seconds). (disable check: -1) --max-input-file-size=1073741824    Maximum input file size that allowed is (in bytes). (disable check: -1) -M, --metrics                           Print metrics to log after extraction.
   -O, --overwrite                         Overwrite if exist.
   -v, --verbose                           Verbose logging.